Family mediation helps separating couples resolve disagreements in a calm environment outside of court. As well as being less costly, family more…

 Why might someone defend a divorce?

-There are 3 main reasons people will typically consider defending a divorce.
+There are three main reasons people will typically consider defending a divorce.

 - To delay the divorce in an attempt to save the marriage.